 Ben Nye Cream Concealer

-Great versatile all skin type primers are the Laura Mercier foundation primer at around $45, Paris Berlin Avant Tout at around $30, or the Kryolan Underbase Primer at $48 for a larger bottle, it works out as being the cheapest option.
+Great versatile all skin type primers are the Paris Berlin Avant Tout at around $35, Scotty’s Liquid Powder Shine Eliminator at around $35 (my current favourite), or the Kryolan Underbase Primer at $52 for a larger bottle, it works out as being the cheapest option.
 These resemble liquid moisturisers and apply clear on the skin.
 Very easy to apply too, just put it on like you would your moisturiser, or I use my foundation brush.
 Great for any skin colour.

 What the hell is an eye base?
 I hear you asking.